MysteryPancake/Houdini-Fun/Lerp.md

 ## `invlerp()`
 Inverse lerp takes a value and a range, then normalizes the value so it lies between 0 and 1.

-Given a minimum and maximum value, the range is `max - min`.
+Given a minimum and maximum, the range is `max - min`.
 To normalize a value we can divide it by the range.

 ```js
 float invlerp_diy(float a; float min; float max) {